votinginfoproject/vip-specification/docs/csv/element_files/ballot_selection.rst

 ============================

-Represents the possible selection (e.g. yes/no, recall/do not recall, candidate_id, et al) for a :ref:`single-xml-ballot-measure-contest` or :ref:`multi-xml-contest-base` that would appear on the ballot.
+Represents the possible selection (e.g. yes/no, recall/do not recall, candidate_id, et al) for a :ref:`single-xml-ballot-measure-contest` or :ref:`single-xml-contest-base` that would appear on the ballot.
-BallotSelection extends :doc:`BallotSelectionBase <../../xml/elements/ballot_selection_base>` and :doc:`CandidateSelectionBase <../../xml/elements/candidate_selection>`.
+BallotSelection extends :ref:`single-xml-ballot-selection-base` and :ref:`single-xml-candidate-selection`.

 .. _bm-selection: